 - Chill It- Giving your baby a chilled wash cloth or ice to suck on is a quick, easy and inexpensive way to soothe baby’s sore gums without medication or the need to purchase extra gadgets.

 - Apply Pressure- Keeping with the easy and inexpensive route, consider using a clean finger to gently apply pressure to your little one’s gums.
 Just be careful, you may find your little one gnawing on your fingers for extra relief.
-You could even try a gum massager that fits on your finger, such as the one found here in this travel kit to help soothe your baby’s discomfort and to protect your own fingers in the process!
+You could even try a gum massager that fits on your finger, such as the one found here in this baby grooming kit to help soothe your baby’s discomfort and to protect your own fingers in the process!

 - Make It Fun- These days, there are plenty of teething options available for babies to nosh on.
 Just be sure to watch the materials the teethers are made out of, particularly if your baby has sensitive skin, eczema or allergies, and be sure to steer clear of teething toys and jewellery that has small pieces, like beads, that could easily become a choking hazard.